-15. Create a STUDENT table with following fields:
+14. Create a STUDENT table with following fields

 Enter the RegNo, Name and Marks in 5 Papers of at least 10 students.
-Write a SQL program to process the records to update the table with values for the fields Total (Paper1+Paper2+Paper3+Paper4+Paper5), Result ("Passed" if total is greater than or equal to 50% of the total; "Failed" otherwise), and Grade ("A" if mark obtained is greater than or equal to 90% of the total mark, "B" if mark obtained is greater than or equal to 75% of the total mark, "C" if mark obtained is greater than or equal to 50% of the total mark, D" if mark obtained is greater than or equal to 50% of the total mark, "D" if state that the total mark).
+Write a SQL program to process the records to update the table with values for the fields Total (Paper1+Paper2+Paper3+Paper4+Paper5), Result ("Passed" if total is greater than or equal to 50% of the total; "Failed" otherwise), and Grade ("A" if mark obtained is greater than or equal to 50% of the total mark, "B"ifmarkobtained is greater than or equal to 50% of the total mark, "D"if markobtained is greater than or equal to 50% of the total mark, "D"if markobtained is greater than or equal to 50% of the total mark, and "F"ifmarkobtained is less than 50% of the total mark).
 Display a report in descending order of the total mark, showing the data entered into the table along with the total marks, result and grade.

-16. An examination has been conducted to a class of 10 students and 4 scores of each student have been provided in the data along with their reg\no, name, total and avg\score.
+16.An examination has been conducted to a class of 10 students and 4 scores of each student have been provided in the data along with their reg_no, name, total and avg_score.
 Assign null values to the fields total and average.
-Write Postgresql block to do the following avg_score between 90 and 100 - Α avg_score 75 -89 - В
+Write Postgresql block to do thefollowing